vacekj/express-json-validator-middleware/README.md

 <hr>

+### Looking for contributors!
+I can no longer dedicate as much of my time to maintaining this library, this is an open call for contributors.
+Please shoot me an email at vacekj at outlook.com if you would like to contribute or take over the project.

 Coming from `express-jsonschema`?
 Read our [migration notes](#migrating)

 Major version `1.x` of this module uses `ajv@5`, read their changelog and migration guide [here](https://github.com/epoberezkin/ajv/releases/tag/5.0.0).